thomasjeans/wwdc-2017-notes/README.md

 ### Session 212 - What's New in Foundation
 :construction:

+### Session 802 - Essential Design Principles
+:construction:
+TODO: - Go back and confirm these questions...

+Every screen in your experience should be able to answer:
+- Where am I?
+- How did I get here?
+- What's next?
+- What should I expect to find there?
+- How do I get out?

+#### Feedback
+Discussed the example of a car and how much feedback the instument cluster in the dash gives you

+Use sounds, animations, and techniques like inlining dates to give feedback

+Good feedback means your users should be able to answer:
+What can I do?
+What just happened?
+What's happening?
+What will happen in the future?

+#### Visibility
+#### Consistency
+Apple calls the action / share glyph the "sharrow"

+Internal consistency provides cohesion

+#### Mental Model vs System Model vs Interaction Model
+When a system breaks out mental model, we perceive it to be unintuitive

+#### Proximity

+#### Grouping

+#### Mapping

+#### Affordance

+#### Progressive Disclosure

+#### Symmetry

+feel safe
+understnad
+achieve
+experience beauty and joy

+#### Summary
+##### Not much substance here.
+If you're expecting a deep dive into LLDB and hardcore debugging, you won't find it in this session.
+Nice love shown to SpriteKit and Scenekit.

 ## Open Questions
 1. WebViews support drag and drop by default , which ones?
 UIWebView?
 WKWebView?
 SafariVC?
 2. Which hardware supports iOS 11 productivity?